Personality vs. Identity: How to Find Your Right Fit

 Your challenge is to find the identities that offer the best fit and functionality for your personality.

 Even so, there are millions of potential identity combos that’ll work beautifully on you.
+It’s about mixing and matching to find your fit.

 The challenge is there are no private dressing rooms with mirrors where you can try on various identities.
 The only way to find great fits for your personality is through trial, error, and some flexibility.